 Each Model System across the country is recognized not only as a center of excellence in clinical care of individuals with TBI, but also in conducting research on TBI and in disseminating information about TBI to professionals and consumers.
 Model Systems are provided funding by the National Institute on Disability and Rehabilitation Research, within the U.S. Department of Education.

 A research activity common to all of the TBI model systems across the U.S. is collecting basic information from individuals with TBI who receive services within the model systems.
 Each person served is requested to volunteer as a participant in this data collection.
-Basic data about the patient’s functioning are obtained during the person’s hospital stay and and then at regular intervals thereafter.
-These data from people with TBI across the country are then used by researchers to answer basic questions about outcomes of brain injury.
+Basic data about the patient’s functioning are obtained during the person’s hospital stay and then at regular intervals thereafter.
+These data from people with TBI across the country are then used by researchers to answer basic questions about outcomes after injury.

 A variety of resources are made available for professionals and for people with TBI and their families through the Brain Injury Research Center of Mount Sinai: